scienceai/blog/_posts/quantitative_arguments_as_hypermedia.md

 What we are introducing here is **no science-fiction**.
-Pre-alpha version of the [registry](http://registry.standardanalytics.io) and its [client](https://github.com/standard-analytics/ldpm) are already available, and most importantly the [linked data](http://linkeddata.org/) technology has proven to scale: since the launch of the project in 2011, [over 5 million sites](https://semanticweb.com/schema-org-chat-googles-r-v-guha_b40607) have been marked up with schema.org vocabulary!
-For you to start sharing [5-stars](http://5stardata.info/) quantitative arguments **today**, we have published a [JSON-LD packaging tool](http://cran.r-project.org/) for [R](http://www.r-project.org/) users.
-Simply install the [RJSONLD](http://cran.r-project.org/web/packages/RJSONLD/index.html) package, available on [CRAN](http://cran.r-project.org/), and add a single line to your script for every analytic you wish to export in [JSON-LD]((http://json-ld.org/)
+Pre-alpha version of the [registry](http://registry.standardanalytics.io) and its [client](https://github.com/standard-analytics/ldpm) used to host your quantitative arguments are already available, and most importantly the [linked data](http://linkeddata.org/) technology has proven to scale: since the launch of the project in 2011, [over 5 million sites](https://semanticweb.com/schema-org-chat-googles-r-v-guha_b40607) have been marked up with schema.org vocabulary!
+For you to start sharing [5-stars](http://5stardata.info/) quantitative arguments **today**, we have published a [JSON-LD packaging tool](http://cran.r-project.org/web/packages/RJSONLD/index.html) for [R](http://www.r-project.org/) users.
+Simply install the [RJSONLD](https://github.com/standard-analytics/RJSONLD) package, available on [CRAN](http://cran.r-project.org/), and add a single line to your script for every analytic you wish to export in [JSON-LD](http://json-ld.org/)
 format: